ywamsendai/ywamsendai-docs/docs/students/faq.md

 ### When is the application deadline?

-Applications are generally open up to one month before the DTS's Start Date.
+Applications are generally open up to one month before the course's Arrival Date.

 Please note that the application process may take some time, i.e. to receive your reference back.